 - An account for TAXES where I save money for taxes to cover my quarterly tax obligation to Uncle Sam.

-- I have a PAYROLL account which I used to run payroll to pay myself, my employee and contractors.
+- And a PAYROLL account which I used to run payroll to pay myself, my employee and contractors.

 (For payroll I use a company called Gusto - Payroll can be a nightmare and they've made it sooooo easy - I love them!)